 Related: 14 Days To A Better Butt Challenge

 - Bend your elbows and hold the handles close to your body.
-Keeping your torso straight, slowly lower down reaching handles of the band toward the ground.
+Keeping your torso straight, slowly lower down, reaching the handles of the band toward the ground.

 Straight Leg Glute Squeeze

-- Stand tall, tighten your abdominals and press your right leg out diagonally behind you keeping your leg straight.
+- Stand tall, tighten your abdominals, and press your right leg out diagonally behind you, keeping your leg straight.
 Press through the outside of your heel.

 - Press several times on the right leg and then switch to the left.
 Or alternate legs!